ihawp/bcit-capstone-demo/README.md

 ### **Scalability**
 - Database indexing optimization.
 - Caching strategies.
+- Environment Variables (dotenv).

-The packages needed for these things are already included in package.json!
+The packages needed for these things are already included in package.json.

 Checkout this repository for an example of an implementation with authenticated admin accounts https://github.com/ihawp/cms-portfolio.